Diego de Sandoval: Biography

 With his men he dislodged the surrounding forces from San Cristobal hill, thus getting Pizarro's thanks and absolution.
-He immediately returned to Quito looking for more men to stop the revolt in Perú, but the current leader of the city (Capt.
+He immediately returned to Quito looking for more men to stop the revolt in Peru, but the current leader of the city (Capt.
 Pedro de Puelles) opposed him in this so he had to go to the province of Cañar (that was under his command) to recruit 500 Cañari warriors.
 The Cañari had historically resisted the Inca invasions and having suffered greatly under their empire were eager to help the Spaniards.
 Sandoval and his Cañari forces marched south to engage the forces of Inca Manco who harassed the Spanish forces with his own.
 After a long struggle he managed to subdue the revolt and broker a peace between the factions fighting in the Mamaicanta highlands.

 On 1536 'La Coya' gave birth in Quito to a daughter, baptized Eugenia de Sandoval Inca, who lived in Popayan and later in Anserma with her father after her mother's death and who received in 1545 a royal grant confirming her rights (Real Cédula de Legitimación) from Charles V, Holy Roman Emperor (Charles I of Spain) so that she could marry Captain Gil de Rengifo (leaving numerous decedents in both Ecuador and Colombia).

 In 1537 he was named Alguacil Mayor (colonial office) and increased his land holdings in Mulaló, Pomasqui and other areas around Quito.
 In that year he also presented his title of "Alferez" that permitted him to carry the flag of the king.

 In 1538 he received a confirmation of his "encomienda" of the Cañaris from Pizarro and in 1539 he further proved his services to the crown in places like Cuzco and Popayán.
 He lost all his commands and was taken prisoner to Lima during the uprising of Gonzalo Pizarro.

 Around 1541 he found his friend Alonso de Fuenmayor in the city of Pasto and went into business raising pigs.
 He was very successful with this venture.
 He went to Cali and found buyers for a herd of sheep he had brought from the south and got enough money to convince Benalcazar to name him Governor and General Captain of Nevia and of the Pijao and Panchen Indians.

 He then joined the forces of Lcdo.
 Vaca de Vega who had been sent by the crown to punish Almagro (the younger) and helped man his forces with people from the amazon regions.

 On 1543 he presented the titles and commands that Benalcazar had given him but had to confront several local authorities in order to get them legalized.
 Through all these travails he kept his business sense and acquired many land holdings as payment for his support of the crown and its representatives.
 Around 1545 he was named Lieutenant Governor and General Captain of Anserma and helped the now Viceroy Blasco Núñez Vela in his expeditions and conquests with his own money.